fabschurt/ansible-role-ubuntu-base/README.md

 It's recommended that you reboot the targeted server(s) after applying this role.

+Some non-exhaustive notes about the changes that will be made:

+* backports will be disabled in APT
+* an epic login `motd` will be installed
+* by default, command history won't be dumped to `.bash_history`, which will always be empty
+* a default `umask` value of `077` will be set in (hopefully) all shell modes
+* Postfix will be configured as *send-only*

 This role is continuously integrated on [Travis](https://travis-ci.org/fabschurt/ansible-role-ubuntu-base).
 For now, it's simply syntax-checked against multiple Ansible versions, to check for basic compatibility.